aosabook/500lines/tiled-renderer/README.md

 A Tiled Renderer
 ================

-Author: Pierre-Antoine LaFayette (<pierre@alumni.utoronto.ca>)
+Author: Pierre-Antoine LaFayette <pierre@alumni.utoronto.ca>

 Requirements
 ------------

 * A modern browser that supports WebGL and a compatible GPU
-* Because of the WebGL [security policy](http://www.khronos.org/webgl/security/) on loading images from file:/// URLs, if you want to run locally, you may need to temporarily turn off the same origin policy on your browser.
+* Because of the WebGL security policy (http://www.khronos.org/webgl/security/) on loading images from file:/// URLs, if you want to run locally, you may need to temporarily turn off the same origin policy on your browser.
 On Chrome this can be done with the command line flag *--disable-web-security*.
 Please remember to remove the flag for normal browsing.
+* If the demo still fails to load, you may need to disable ad blocking extensions in your browser as they may interfere with the loading of the required scripts.

 Abstract
 --------